MarkDCorey/nba_player_clustering/README.md

 -Merged the resulting cluster labels for each player with the lineup level data.
 Used net-scoring-margin-per-minute as metric to compare lineup performance.

--Grouped lineup data by cluster combination and ran z-test for each cluster combination to determine the statistical significance of lift relative to the population of lineups.
+-Grouped lineup data by cluster combination and ran z-test for each cluster combination to determine the statistical significance of lift in net-scoring-margin-per-minute relative to the population of lineups.